 With your flattened TouchPoint data, bring in all of your necessary location objects: City, County, Zip Code, etc.

-Note: You'll also need to create a variable to have a convenient way to count your Participants or responses
+Note: You'll also need to create a variable to have a convenient way to count your Participants or responses or any other value

 =Count([Participant Site Identifier])